-Tan Trekking offered four different hiking routes.
-The activities are ranging from 3 hours to 8 hours with a different difficulty level.
+Tan Trekking offers four different hiking routes.
+The activities range from 3 hours to 8 hours with different difficulty levels.

 1. Half-Day Trekking + Elephant Riding

 If you fancy a hike and wish to deal with him directly, you could email or call him.
 Other than that, you could also book his tour from a travel agent near you.

 During our six nights holiday in Koh Chang, Matthew, Mike, and I had a nice exercise walking in the jungle with Mr Tan.
 We chose Klong Prao Trek, its difficulty level is between medium and hard.

 On that day, Mr Tan arrived at our hotel at 8:10 am driving his DMX Spacecab, and we were the first ones that he picked up.
 We stopped by a few other hotels along the road to get the other hikers before driving away to a place near the rubber plantation and parked the car.

 Shortly after that, another car arrived and unloaded a few more hikers.
 There were 14 of us on the trip, and besides Mr Tan, I was the only Asian in the group.
 The rest of the hikers were from Germany, the UK, and other western countries.